 In July 2018, they were still not offering payments in cryptocurrencies.
-It’s been a month since our last check and we were pleasantly surprised to find the Bitcoin option, using which is a good way to keep your anonymity uncompromised.
-Let’s hope in the future this payment method will be available not only for the annual, but also for the monthly version.
+It’s been a month since our last check, and we were pleasantly surprised to find the Bitcoin option, using which is an excellent way to keep your anonymity uncompromised.
+Let’s hope in the future this payment method will be available not only for the annual but also for the monthly version.

 Conclusion of our Avira Phantom VPN review